SzathmaryKriszti/find_talent/README.md

   password: test1234
   ```

-- create a personal access token, more instructions can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+- create a GitHub personal access token, more instructions can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-- before you start the Srping application export your newly created token as an environment variable like this:
+- before you start the Spring application export your newly created token as an environment variable like this:

   ```
   export GITHUB_OAUTH=<your-token>